Unit 11.4B · Term 4

 Remember

-Define security, privacy, and data integrity.
+Define confidentiality, integrity, and availability.
 Give one example of each.
+[2 marks]

 Understand